RoboSubLA/SeniorDesign21-22/sensing_and_actuation/ez_async_data/readme.txt

-###########
 # IMU information
 This is a ROS Package for our IMU.
-# running as c++ program using Libraries from Vectornav
+It's running as a c++ program using Libraries from Vectornav.
-# libraries are included in this package
+The libraries are included in this package in the `cpp` folder.

-# data aquasition program source code located in /src/main.cpp
-# Program outputs a custom message
+The Program outputs a custom message
-	#message name for import "Rotation"
+	message name for import "Rotation"
-	#composed of
+	composed of
-		float32 roll
-		float32 pitch
-		float32 yaw
+		`float32 roll`
+		`float32 pitch`
+		`float32 yaw`

-    #Topic name
+Topic name is `current_rotation`
-        current_rotation

 ## IMU LOGS